villasite/sba/zoom.md

 ## Once Connected

 **If you're on a computer**, there are two view options, which you can control at the top right of the screen.
-"Speaker View" will have the person speaking with the biggest video, in this case, the folks in the sanctuary.
-The other option is "Gallery View" which allows you to see everyone participating in the Mass, Brady Bunch style.
+"Speaker View" will have the person speaking with the biggest video, in this case, the host of the session.
+The other option is "Gallery View" which allows you to see everyone who is participating, Brady Bunch style.

 **If you're on a mobile device**, you will be able to swipe left or right to determine the best viewing option.
-The default view may be a alternating video display of whoever is currently speaking.
-By swiping to the side, you can change the view to "Gallery View" which allows you to see everyone participating in the Mass, Brady Bunch style.
+The default view may be an alternating video display of whoever is currently speaking.
+By swiping to the side, you can change the view to "Gallery View" which allows you to see everyone who is participating, Brady Bunch style.

 Our default will be to have everyone on the call muted, as there will be many people, some with background noise, in order to maximize everyone's Mass experience.
 If you'd like to raise an issue, or contribute an intention, please utilize the chat function, which you can access through the bottom right of your screen.